Moving Image, 9:00 min

-Knit for Defense is an animation at the intersection of craft, labor and combat, exploring the aesthetics of war in film through an experimental animation of knit stitches.
-Knit for Defense is created from archival footage and historical artifacts, sounds from knitting machines and textile processes (Sound design: Jesse Stiles), threading together footage from World War II, Vietnam and the current wars in Iraq and Afghanistan, when wartime knitting was in practice.
+Knit for Defense is an animation at the intersection of craft, labor and combat, exploring the aesthetics of war in film in an animation of knit stitches.
+Knit for Defense is created from archival footage and historical artifacts, sounds from knitting machines and textile processes, threading together footage from World War II, Vietnam and the wars in Iraq and Afghanistan, when wartime knitting was in practice.
 Knit motifs of tanks, planes, ships and drones animate a cinema of combat, reflecting on war from a pixelated distance.
+Sound design: Jesse Stiles.

 Support from Creative Capital | Artist Interview | Q & A with Jenny Gill | Weekend Edition NPR Are All Young Artists 'post 9/11' artists?

 Stitch for Senate was a pro-peace initiative of knit hobbyists making helmet liners for every United States senator in the lead up to the 2008 election.
 Building on the history of wartime knitting, a practice dating back to the American Revolution, Stitch for Senate used the tradition of political organizing within knitting circles as a space for discussion, skillsharing and protest.
 Hobbyists knitted to persuade elected officials to support the troops by bringing them home.
 Every senator received their own helmet liner, mailed on President Obama's Inaguration.
 Of the 100 senators who received the headwear, Bernie Sanders (VT), Harry Reid (NV), Russ Feingold (WI), Orrin Hatch (UT) Jim DeMint (SC), Byron Dorgan (ND), Michael Enzi (WY), John Cornyn (TX), Daniel Inouye (HI) & James Inhofe (OK) and Tom Udall (NM) sent replies.

 workshops, performances, web media